markjprice/cs14net10/docs/errata/improvements.md

 - For Unix/macOS (LF): Use `$0\n`

 In the next edition, I will use `$0\r\n` in the main example and add a note box to explain that Linux and Mac users should use `$0\n`.

+# Appendix - Exercise 3.3 – Test your knowledge

+> Thanks to [s3ba-b](https://github.com/s3ba-b) for raising this [issue on December 2, 2025](https://github.com/markjprice/cs12dotnet8/issues/106).

+In the 11th edition, I will add a link to the documentation: https://learn.microsoft.com/en-us/dotnet/api/system.dividebyzeroexception, and quote it, "Dividing a floating-point value by zero doesn't throw an exception; it results in positive infinity, negative infinity, or not a number (NaN), according to the rules of IEEE 754 arithmetic."